Every so often, I aim to produce a pithy (under 800 words) piece always with links to references.

 On ringing the head office to query the language in the ‘Bob for Nature’ campaign letter I received.
 Could someone please explain this sentence to me: “despite our efforts…..ancient woodlands destroyed, hedgerows flailed and uprooted, fields forsaken – and a staggering 60% of our species in decline”?
 They were most apologetic.
 It was not intended … Continue reading Elite nature

-When I chaired a discussion on the National Pollinator Strategy, things unfolded differently to what delegates expected.
+When I chaired a discussion on the National Pollinator Strategy in Oct 2016, things unfolded differently to what delegates expected.
 The Public Policy Exchange framed the conference around two words.
 Exchange – as in knowledge sharing, and communities.
-To include the diverse range of farming, urban, scientific, political, research council, environmental, farm advisor and beekeeper interests.
-Diversity in delegates Alongside … Continue reading Pollen counts
+To include a diverse range of farming, urban, scientific, political, research council, environmental, farm advisor and beekeeper interests.
+Diversity … Continue reading Pollinators: without labels

 Farm tenancies for a pound, controversial views on farming subsidies, ‘pricing out’ upland farmers – the National Trust hasn’t held back from headlines this year.
 (Updating Aug 17, Sept 19, Jan 20 infinitum) A quarter of a century ago, I worked for the trust as an … Continue reading Trusting times